 Conversely, Voice Stacking of internal instruments is also new - use this to create thick, lush sounds - and the Voice Stack modulator gives you detailed mapping control of each voice in the stack.
 There are Voice Stack presets, too; in fact, there are new presets for many of Bitwig Studio’s instruments and effects.

-Bitwig Studio 2.3 is heading into beta soon, and all Bitwig Studio 2 owners will have access to this in their user account.
-The full release is scheduled for the end of February.
+Bitwig Studio 2.3 is available now, and is a free update for all Bitwig Studio 2 owners.
 Find out more on the Bitwig website.

 Check out our constantly updated NAMM hub for more news and on-the-spot video from Anaheim